ESMA Securitisation Reporting

 - • Clear credit granting standards

-- • No re-securitization
+- • No re-securitisation

 Transparent